PictureElement/joblister/README.md

 ## Project To-Do List
 2. Style the "No jobs found" and "Loading..." messages.
 3. Retrieve more than 100 records by making multiple API requests and combining the results.
-4. Hide the pagination if there is only one page of content.
 5. Handle form submission errors on the frontend.
 6. Display a thank you message after successful form submission.